bdelacretaz/bertrands-blog-2023/src/posts/2023/2023-03-21-moved-again.md

 generator, using Matt DeCamp's [eleventonia](https://github.com/mattdecamp/eleventonia) starter project for the theme.

-I've done my best to transfer all the content, including images and files, but if you see something missing please let me know!
+I've been able to keep most of my URLs stable over the years, but you'll probably find some dead links in older posts, as websites come and go.

 I _did_ dig out some missing images from a very old [Movable Type](https://en.wikipedia.org/wiki/Movable_Type)